Supriya-priya/Powerbi-blinklt-dashboard/README.md

 Welcome to the Blinkit Dashboard Overview project! 🎉 This repository contains a comprehensive Power BI dashboard that answers key business questions and provides actionable insights using sales data, outlet performance, product categories, and consumer health preferences.

 📊 Project Overview
-This dashboard helps stakeholders track key performance metrics such as total sales, average sales, number of items, and average ratings across various outlet types, sizes, and locations.
+The Blinkit Dashboard aims to explore sales performance across multiple dimensions, including outlet types, locations, and product categories.
+By visualizing these metrics, the dashboard provides insights into key trends, consumer behaviors, and opportunities for business improvement.

 Using interactive filters and visualizations, the dashboard empowers users to: